 - Baccalaureate degree from a school that is accredited by a nationally recognized body for accreditation of postsecondary education.

-- Overall grade point average of 3.0 in undergraduate work.
+- Overall grade point average of 3.0 in undergraduate work coursework.

-- Submission of online University of Toledo Graduate School Application.
+- Submission of online University of Toledo Graduate School Application including resume and personal statement.

-- Three letters of recommendation (using the University of Toledo forms).
+- Three letters of recommendation (using the University of Toledo forms is optional).

-- A minimum of two semesters of coursework in the biological sciences, a minimum of two semesters of coursework in chemistry, and one semester of college algebra or higher.
+- A minimum of two semesters of coursework in the biological sciences, a minimum of two semesters of coursework in chemistry, and one semester of college algebra or higher level math, with course grades of B or above.

-- Satisfactory completion of a course in medical terminology or pass a medical terminology proficiency examination.
-Candidates who are unable to pass the medical terminology proficiency examination will be required to participate in a self-study program and pass a re-test.
+- Satisfactory completion of a course in medical terminology and/or pass a medical terminology proficiency examination.
+Candidates who are unable to pass the initial medical terminology proficiency examination will be required to participate in a self-study program and pass a re-test.

-- The Graduate Record Examination (GRE) and TOEFL are only required for international students.
+- The Graduate Record Examination (GRE) and TOEFL may be required for international students.

 - Graduate School application fee.